How to buy bitcoins safely?

 Coinbase : Based in the United States, Coinbase is appreciated for its clean interface and simplicity.
 It is often the first contact with cryptocurrency for many Western users.
 The company is publicly traded, which implies a certain level of accounting transparency.

-The three platforms – Binance , Bitvavo, and Coinbase – are licensed as Digital Asset Service Providers (DASPs) in several European jurisdictions, meaning they are subject to strict compliance and security requirements .
-This regulation notably mandates the separation of client funds from company funds , thereby reducing the risk of bankruptcy directly impacting users.
+The three platforms – Binance, OKX, and Coinbase – are licensed or operate in multiple jurisdictions under strict regulatory regimes, meaning they are subject to compliance and security obligations.
+In Europe, this regulation notably mandates the separation of client funds from company funds, thus reducing the risk that financial problems at the exchange will directly impact users.

 In addition to this regulation, they implement external audits and Proof of Reserves (PoR) to ensure transparency.
-At Binance , the PoR is updated regularly and is accessible to users.
-Bitvavo and Coinbase use independent auditing firms to prove that they hold all of their clients' funds.
+At Binance, the PoR is updated regularly and accessible to users.
+OKX also publishes PoR reports that attest that users' assets are backed at a ratio of 1:1 or higher by the reserves held by the platform.
+Coinbase uses independent auditing firms to verify that it holds all of its clients' funds.

 Security measures to be implemented on a centralized exchange